schooltool-project/schooltool-book/source/sandbox.rst

 follow the prompts, then start VirtualBox.

 Meanwhile, `download the latest Ubuntu Server 14.04 LTS
-<http://www.ubuntu.com/download/server>`_ image.
-Note that a 64-bit host OS
+<http://releases.ubuntu.com/14.04/>`_ image.
+Note that if your host
-is necessary to support a 64-bit guest OS, so this version of Ubuntu Server will not run on a 32-bit host platform.
+computer is 32 bit, you must also use the 32 bit version of Ubuntu server on the virtual server.

 Install Ubuntu as a guest OS by following the instructions in the `Ubuntu Community Documentation